 The specific objective of the university-wide Graduate Program in Marine-Estuarine-Environmental Sciences (MEES) is the training of qualified graduate students, working toward the M.S. or Ph.D. degree, who have research interests in fields of study that involve interactions between biological, physical and chemical systems in the marine, estuarine, freshwater or terrestrial environments.
 The program comprises six areas of specialization: Ecology, Environmental Chemistry, Environmental Molecular Biology and Biotechnology, Environmental Science, Fisheries Science, and Oceanography.
-Students work with their Research Advisory Committee to develop a customized course of study based on research interests and previous experience.
+Students work with their Advisory Committee to develop a customized course of study based on research interests and previous experience.

 Applications for admission in the fall semester must be filed by February 1; if financial assistance is needed, it is better to apply by December 1.
 Students may also be admitted for the semester starting in January, for which the deadline is September 1, with July 1 as the preferred deadline for assistance and June 1 as the international applicant deadline.
-Applicants must submit an official application to the University of Maryland, along with official transcripts of all previous collegiate work, three letters of recommendation, and scores on the General Test (aptitude) of the Graduate Record Examinations.
+Applicants must submit an official application to the University of Maryland, along with official transcripts of all previous collegiate work, statement of interests and experiences, resume, three letters of recommendation, and scores on the General Test (aptitude) of the Graduate Record Examinations.
 It is particularly important that a student articulate clearly, in the application, a statement of goals and objectives for future work in the field.
 Because of the interdisciplinary and interdepartmental nature of the program, only students for whom a specific advisor is identified in advance can be admitted.
 Prior communication with the faculty in your choice area of specialization is highly encouraged.

 Type of Applicant Fall Spring